 Day 8 :

-We leave from Tangtse to Kargyam early in the morning and again mid afternoon to spend time with the nomads as they begin and end their day.
-After the day’s shoot, we head off to Pangong Tso, a 144 km brackish lake at 4,500 metres, and on the Indo-China Border.
+We leave from Tangtse to Kargyam early in the morning and again mid-afternoon to spend time with the nomads as they begin and end their day.
+After the day’s shoot, we head off to Pangong Tso, a 144 km brackish lake at 4,500 meters, and on the Indo-China Border.
 Drive to Pangong in the evening and Topko for the night.
 Overnight in Tangtse.